Northampton Town F.C.: Sixfields Stadium

 The club moved to Sixfields Stadium in 1994.
-It is a modern all-seater stadium with a capacity of 7,653 and award-winning disabled facilities.
-The stadium plan is simple with the west stand seating 4,000, opposite the smaller 1,000-capacity east stand known as the Alwyn Hargrave stand after the Ex-Borough Councillor who helped the stadium become reality.
-At either end are identical stands that are the same height as the east stand, the south stand usually for away supporters.
+It is a modern all-seater stadium with a capacity of 8,203 and award-winning disabled facilities.
+The stadium plan is simple with the west stand seating 4,000, opposite the smaller 2,000-capacity east stand.
+At either end are identical stands, the south stand usually for away supporters.
 (Against Chester City on 29 April 2006, the stand was split and supporters segregated to allow the maximum number of home supporters to witness the club's promotion to League One.)
-The north Stand is known as the Sheinman Opticians Stand, due to a naming rights partnership with local Opticians, Sheinman Opticians.
+The north Stand is named the LCS Dave Bowen Stand after ex-Northampton Town player and manager Dave Bowen, who helped take the club from Division Four to the First Division during the 1960s.

-The stadium was renamed the PTS Academy Stadium in June 2018 after the club agreed a naming rights partnership with local training provider PTS Training Academy.
+The stadium was renamed the PTS Academy Stadium in June 2018 after the club agreed a naming rights partnership with a local training provider.

 The name of the stadium reverted to Sixfields Stadium in July 2021, following the liquidation of PTS Training Academy.